WHAT WE DO

 HOW SSG EVOLVED

+SSG’s founder, Julie Siegel, has been connected, initially as a donor and then as a Program Officer, to the EarthWays foundation, a non-profit charitable organization committed to “global awareness and social and environmental activism.”
+Through her work with EarthWays, Julie worked extensively with the AFOPADI organization, which serves the Mayan communities living in the mountainous northwestern region of Guatemala.
+This experience, along with 30 years of working on a range of Guatemala solidarity projects has shown Julie first-hand, the components that are necessary for building real change in remote indigenous Guatemalan communities, so much so that in 2005 Julie founded SSG to extend and strengthen this work.
 SSG has developed significant expertise in project development and evaluation specific to Guatemala.
-Since 2005, SSG’s founder, Julie Siegel, has been connected, initially as a donor and then as a Program Officer, to the EarthWays foundation, a non-profit charitable organization committed to “global awareness and social and environmental activism”.
-Through her work with EarthWays, Julie has worked extensively with the Afopadi organization, which serves the Mam, a Mayan group of communities living in the mountainous northwestern region of Guatemala.
-This experience, along with 20 additional years of working on a range of Guatemala solidarity projects, has shown Julie, first-hand, the components that are necessary for building real change in remote indigenous Guatemalan communities and convinced her that founding SSG is needed to extend and strengthen this work.
-SSG established its board in 2010, and applied for its 501C3 in April 2012.
+SSG established its board in 2010 and applied for its 501c3 designation in April 2012.
+Today SSG is operating with 100% volunteer staff and continues to grow.

 Julie Siegel’s connection with Guatemala dates to 1984.
 She founded Sustainable Sharing with Guatemala in 2010 in order to fund the ongoing work in the northwestern region that she has observed during annual visits to the country since 2005.
 Learn more about Julie.